+Product Description Supplied by CSR Hebel

+The core component of the Hebel PowerPanel ^{XL} External Wall System is the 75mm thick Hebel PowerPanel ^{XL} panel.
+The panel is manufactured in a range of stock sizes as detailed below: a second and a second and

+Panel Weight (kg)

+Hebel PowerPanel×∟ Length 450 600

-Product Description Supplied by CSR Hebel The core component of the Hebel PowerPanel ^{XL} External Wall System is the 75mm thick Hebel PowerPanel ^{XL} panel.
-The panel is manufactured in a range of stock sizes as detailed below: Panel Weight (kg) Hebel PowerPanel ^{XL} - now 20% lighter Length (mm) 450 600 (than standard 1200 - 31 ✓ PowerPanel) 1800 - 47 2400 2550 - 67 2700 53 71 2700 53 71 3000 58 78 Top Hat The Top Hats are used to fix the Hebel PowerPanel ^{x⊥} panel to the struc support framing.
-There are two nominal widths available: 24mm and 35 incorporating perforated flanges for ease of installation onto external wall mm - 🗸 🦳 Fixing of Top Hat to timber stud frame; 12-11x35mm Hex Head Type 17 screw E Seco Fasteners Fixing of Top Hat to steel framing; 10-16x16mm Hex Head Teks scre w / (F) & fixings Fixing of Hebel PowerPanel ^{XL} panels to Top Hat from inside of buildin 14-10x65mm Hex Head Type 17 Screw (Boundary walls).
-Refer to Sectic gs n 2.2.
-Fixing of Hebel PowerPanel ^{XL} panels to Top Hat 14-10x90mm Hex Head Type 17 Screw , 6/
+- now 20% lighter (than standard 1200 - 31

+PowerPanel) 1800 - 47

+2400 47 63 2550 - 67

+2700 53 71

+3000 58 78

+Top Hat The Top Hats are used to fix the Hebel PowerPanel ^{x⊥} panel to the structural support framing.
+There are two nominal widths available: 24mm and 35mm - incorporating perforated flanges for ease of installation onto external wall frame.
+J 24mm or 35mm

+Fasteners Fixing of Top Hat to steel framing; 10-16x16mm Hex Head Teks screw 1

+Asteners & fixings Fixing of Hebel PowerPanel ^{xL} panels to Top Hat from inside of buildings 14-10x65mm Hex Head Type 17 Screw (Boundary walls).
+Refer to Section 2.2.
+1

+Fixing of Hebel PowerPanel¤∟panels to Top Hat 14-10x90mm Hex Head Type 17 Screw 5

-Note: CSR has engineered and tested the PowerPanel^{XL} External Wall System to comply with the New Zealand Building Code and relevant Standards.
+Note: CSR has engineered and tested the PowerPanel^{AL} External Wall System to comply with the New Zealand Building Code and relevant Standards.
 It cannot guarantee products and accessories not specified by CSR will perform to these standards.
 The Product Guarantee will only apply if all components used in the system are specified by CSR.

-Product Description Supplied by CSR Hebel Hebel Mortar Hebel Mortar (supplied in 20kg bags) when required is used as a thick bed mortar base to provide a level base forPowerPanel ^{XL} installation as well as providing acoustic and fire protection at the base of the panels. ✓ hebel The bound The bound a bound bound mortal Uses was a black bad profession of the bounder p Hebel Adhesive Hebel Adhesive (supplied in 20kg bags) is used for gluing the PowerPanel ^{xL} panels together at vertical and horizontal joints.
-V nebel The before wan to build achesive achesive blocks and pended blocks and pended blocks are provided to be pended blocks and pended blocks are pended Hebel Patch Minor Chips or damage to PowerPanel ^{XL} panels are to be repaired using Hebel Patch (supplied in 10kg bags). ✓ hebel The bottle way or budge The bottle way or budge The bottle way or budge The bottle way The Hebel Anti-Corrosion Protection Paint To coat exposed reinforcement during cutting of Panels onsite J Indicate of the second of the Dulux® AcraTex® Render AcraTex bag mixed render to be used as a base and finish coat over masonry surfaces RenderWall Dulux® AcraTex® Acrylic Texture AcraTex 100% acrylic texture in a variety of finishes and colours Dulux Acra Tez Dulux® AcraTex® Topcoat AcraTex 100% acrylic high build top coat specifically designed for masonry surfaces, available in a variety of colours.
-Dulux AcraTez L-Gidl
+Product Description Supplied by CSR Hebel Hebel Mortar Hebel Mortar (supplied in 20kg bags) when required is used as a thick bed mortar base to provide a level base forPowerPanel ^{XL} installation as well as providing acoustic and fire protection at the base of the panels.
+V The balance of the ba Hebel Adhesive Hebel Adhesive (supplied in 20kg bags) is used for gluing the PowerPanel×Lpanels together at vertical and horizontal joints.
+1 The before we to base The before we to base Bacherset Hebel Patch Minor Chips or damage to PowerPanel×∟panels are to be repaired using Hebel Patch (supplied in 10kg bags). ✓ hebber Treatmer were so tool Des tor tank West or tank backer or tanks Hebel Anti-Corrosion Protection Paint To coat exposed reinforcement during cutting of Panels onsite 1 Dulux® AcraTex® Render AcraTex bag mixed render to be used as a base and finish coat over masonry surfaces RenderWall Dulux® AcraTex® Acrylic Texture AcraTex 100% acrylic texture in a variety of finishes and colours Dulux Acra Ter Dulux® AcraTex® Topcoat AcraTex 100% acrylic high build top coat specifically designed for masonry surfaces, available in a variety of colours.
+Dulux Mira Tex Netical